lmartak/distill-nn-tree/README.md

 | Tree (distill) | 4     | soft   | 4          | 40     | 90.71%   |

 ## Interpretability
-Just a quick taste of what's possible with this.
-Detailed instructions of how to interprete these visualizations are in [mnist.ipynb](mnist.ipynb).
+Just a quick taste of what's inside.
+Detailed instructions of how to interprete these visualizations are in the [mnist.ipynb](mnist.ipynb) notebook.

 ### Inference